Download our deep dive

 NOVA's approach combines mathematical models of diseases and treatments with virtual patients into an integrated clinical trial simulation platform Jinkō®, in 6 stages: the problem formulation, the systemic knowledge review, the computational models, the calibration, the model validation and the simulation.

-Hepatitis B case study
+Hepatitis B deep dive

 The purpose of this case study is to showcase the standard workflow of a modeling & simulation project NOVA undertook in HBV.
 Our HBV model was developed to explore drug candidate efficacy of an FXR agonist on HBV chronic infection and to optimize the design of a Phase 2 trial with the potential treatment.